 The editors welcome manuscripts based on original research or significant reexamination of existing literature.
 All manuscripts submitted should not have been published elsewhere and should have been proofread by a native speaker of English.
 The review process takes approximately two months.

-Currently, all submissions must be made through the editorial system.
+Currently, all submissions must be made through the editorial system or emailing your submission to email@example.com.
 Please direct your questions about the submission process to: firstname.lastname@example.org

 Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.